Twitch (service): Partner and affiliate programs

+In January 2024, Twitch made some changes to the program.
+The platform announced that it would be introducing a new tier to its revenue share program that would grant a 60/40 revenue split and has lower requirements.
+In addition, the program would also become open to affiliates, expanding access to smaller creators.
+The program is now known as the "Plus Program."
+When the program was first launched the year prior, Twitch would only pay out the 70/30 revenue split until streamers made $100,000.
+Along with expanding the Partner Plus Program and adding a new revenue level, Twitch also announced that it would be eliminating the $100,000 cap for the 70/30 revenue share for all streamers.
+This was part of Twitch's strategy to provide more earning opportunities for streamers.
+The program uses a points system to determine which revenue split a streamer qualifies for.
+Each monthly subscription counts towards the points total.
+However, some subscriptions have higher point values.
+One tier 1 subscription is one point, one tier 2 subscription is two points, and one tier 3 subscription equals six points.
+To qualify for the 60/40 revenue split, streamers must maintain 100 Plus Points for three consecutive months.
+For the 70/30 revenue split, streamers must maintain 300 Plus Points.

 Advertising on the site has been handled by a number of partners.
 In 2011, Twitch had an exclusive deal with Future US.
 On April 17, 2012, Twitch announced a deal to give CBS Interactive the rights to exclusively sell advertising, promotions and sponsorships for the community.
 On June 5, 2013, Twitch announced the formation of the Twitch Media Group, a new in-house advertisement sales team which has taken over CBS Interactive's role of selling advertisements.

 For users who do not have ad-free access to a channel or Twitch Turbo, pre-roll advertising, and mid-roll commercial breaks that are manually triggered by the streamer, are displayed on streams.
 In September 2020, Twitch announced that it would test automated mid-roll advertising on streams, which cannot be controlled by the streamer.